Uniform Decaying Property of Solutions for Anisotropic Viscoelastic Systems: Examples of

+which satisfies all the conditions of Assumption 1.2 except (iv)'.
+The same can be said about the extended Burgers model which is obtained by connecting Burgers model in series.

-The extended Burgers model is obtained by connecting Burgers model in series.
-If each Burgers model is such a mentioned Burgers model, the kernel of the extended Burgers model can satisfy Assumption \ref{exponential}.
+The one space dimensional extended Burgers model is obtained by connecting Burgers model in series.
+If each Burgers model is such a mentioned Burgers model, the kernel of the extended Burgers model can satisfy Assumption \ref{exponential} except (iv)'.
+If we connect one spring to this model, then \ref{exponential}, (iv)' is satisfied.

-It is important to generalize this to the three space dimensional case, and yet it needs more fundamental study which is beyond just giving several examples of VID systems coming from spring-dashpot models which satisfy Assumption \ref{exponential}.
-Regarding this, note that there is an attemp given in \cite{Carcione} which considered this problem for a special anisotropic case.
-Finally, we would like to point out our paper \cite{DKLN} which discusses about the property of solutions of initial boundary value problem with mixed type boundary condition for the extended Maxwell system and extended SLS system, which helps the readers to understand more about these systems.
+Finally, we would like to point out our paper \cite{DKLN} which discusses about the property of solutions of initial boundary value problem with mixed type boundary condition for the extended Maxwell system and extended SLS system, and also our paper \cite{EBM} which discusses about the derivation of the relaxation tensor for the higher space-dimensional anisotropic extended Burgers model will help the readers to understand more about these systems.
+Especially for the higher space dimensional extended Burgers model, one can find the property of the relaxation tensor and the decaying property of solutions of the associated VID system are the same as for the one space dimensional case.